void-linux/void-packages/README.md

 in an official void repository, an update will ignore those options.
 Put that package on `hold` mode via `xbps-pkgdb(1)`, i.e `xbps-pkgdb -m hold foo` to ignore updates with `xbps-install -u`.
-Once the package is on `hold`, the only way to update it is by declaring it explicitely: `xbps-install -u foo`.
+Once the package is on `hold`, the only way to update it is by declaring it explicitly: `xbps-install -u foo`.

 Permanent global package build options can be set via `XBPS_PKG_OPTIONS` variable in the `etc/conf` configuration file.
 Per package build options can be set via